Zheaoli/awesome-coins/README.md

 ## Before We Begin

-Some of this may be confusing, if you're new.
-Let me explain —
+Some of this "coin" stuff may be confusing, if you're new.
+So, let me explain what I know so far—

 There are many, many [coins](http://coinbin.org/coins).
 People like to [trade](https://www.cryptopia.co.nz/Register?referrer=kennethreitz) them, not unlike stocks or Pokémon cards.
 People also like to [mine](https://www.nicehash.com/?refby=386829) them, using their home computers or specialized hardware.